-- investing in projects and opportunities, the value of whose assets can be enhanced through exploration, development and corporate transactions; and
+- investing in projects and opportunities, which can be enhanced through exploration, development and corporate transactions; and

-- creating a disciplined framework for value creation through a diversity of projects, an actively managed project pipeline and clearly identified likely exit point.
+- creating a disciplined framework for value creation through a diversity of projects, an actively managed project pipeline and clearly identified likely exit points.

 Red Rock's Initial Public Offering on the London Stock Exchange's AIM market was in July 2005.
 RRR has a history of maximising the value of its assets through exploration, team building and strategic alliances.
 In May 2006 Red Rock granted options over two of its iron ore tenements in Western Australia to Jupiter Mines Limited (ASX: JMS) and in 2009 with the Pallinghurst group it acquired control.
 Jupiter Mines, now managed by Pallinghurst, has since embarked on the process of building a "steel feed" platform.

 In July 2007 RRR sold its uranium interests to Resource Star Ltd (ASX: RSL) which recruited a specialist team, relisted in early 2010, and with Red Rock's active involvement continues to build a presence in uranium and rare earths.

 In 2009 Red Rock invested directly and indirectly in Mid Migori Mining Company Limited, the holders of a 68km Special Prospecting Licence on the Migori gold belt in south-west Kenya.
 In 2012, JORC resource estimates were completed at 0.5 g/t Au cut-off: 29.4 Mt @ 1.26 g/t Au with contained metal content of 1.193 MOz Au.
 A Mining Lease Application was submitted to the Kenyan government and is waiting for approval post-2013 election.